1850 Atlantic hurricane season: Late August

+Hurricane Three

-A tropical system first observed near Barbados on August 16 proceeded to affect the Windward Islands before yielding hurricane conditions at Ponce, Puerto Rico, on August 20.
+A tropical system first observed near Barbados on August 16 proceeded to affect the Windward Islands before strengthening to hurricane conditions at Ponce, Puerto Rico, on August 20.
 Two days later, the hurricane tracked over western Cuba, causing severe weather conditions around Havana.
 The storm destroyed large swaths of banana and plantain trees, and all vessels in Havana Harbor dragged anchors at the height of the hurricane.

 The storm moved north over the eastern Gulf of Mexico, striking the Florida Panhandle between Pensacola and Panama City on August 23.
 Extremely high tides bombarded the Apalachicola area, resulting in extensive coastal flooding.
 The hurricane destroyed wharves and left many ships damaged or foundered.
 Sea water intrusion inundated warehouses and streets in Apalachicola, and one street was made impassable by strewn debris and fallen trees.
 Farther east, a bridge over the Wakulla River was washed away by raging floodwaters.
 A long period of high winds was reported at the state's capital city of Tallahassee.
 The storm produced some strong winds in interior Georgia on its way to the Carolinas.
-The destruction of homes, crops, and trees was reported from Griffin through Augusta.
+The destruction of homes, crops, and trees was reported from Griffin through Augusta, Georgia.
 Adverse conditions extended westward to Montgomery, Alabama, where the night of August 23 was marked by high winds and heavy rainfall.

 Southeasterly gales had a large impact on shipping interests off North Carolina.
 Several vessels were imperiled; in one case a pilot boat capsized after colliding with another ship.
 In light of this incident, the hurricane is listed in the National Hurricane Center's contemporary compilation of tropical cyclones that "may have" caused at least 25 fatalities.
 The storm grounded the schooner H. Wescott near Cape Fear.